6 min read

 • Pricing differentiated products or services solely based on competitors may not be appropriate.

-• Likely not effective in highly competitive markets in attracting new customers, as there may be little differentiation between the products offered by different companies.
+• Likely not effective in highly competitive markets in attracting new customers.

 3. Price skimming